One year since COVID-19 lockdown: India still recovering from unemployment blow | Business

 The government had imposed a lockdown to curb the spread of the pandemic but this impacted economic and commercial activities and resulted in job loss and later on the exodus of migrant workers which rocked the entire nation.

-The data showed that the unemployment rate had peaked at 23.5 percent in April and remained at 21.7 percent in May.
-It started tapering off from June onward when it was recorded at 10.2 percent in the month and further improved to 7.4 percent in July.
+The data showed that the unemployment rate had peaked to 23.5 per cent in April and remained at 21.7 per cent in May.
+It started tapering off from June onward when it was recorded at 10.2 per cent in the month and further improved to 7.4 per cent in July.

 Experts said that the CMIE data indicated improvement in the unemployment scenario from July onwards, but there is a need for consistency which would only come after an increase in buoyancy in the manufacturing and services sectors.